 Department Mission Statement: “Connecting the Dots for Educational Success!”

 The vision of the School District 189 Family and Community Engagement (FACE) Center is to work to ensure that every student is prepared to succeed in life, postsecondary education, and their future careers.
-Parents and families share the same desires for their children.
+Parents share the same desires as their children.
 When families, schools, and communities partner to promote learning and healthy development in all children, students thrive and student outcomes increase.
-Simply put, research states that when parents are actively engaged with their children's education, whether in home or school, students do better academically.
-Regardless of socio-economic backgrounds, students with involved parents are more likely to earn high grades and test scores, enroll in higher level programs, attend school regularly, show improved behavior, and develop better social skills (Henderson & Mapp, 2002).
-Additionally, effective family engagement systems understand that policies and practices are mindful of diverse school-communities that are rich in language, culture, and school experiences and support the whole family.
+Research states that when parents are actively engaged in their children's education, whether in home or school, students do better academically.
+Regardless of socio-economic backgrounds, students with involved parents are more likely to earn high grades and test scores, enroll in higher level programs, attend school regularly, show improved behavior and develop better social skills (Henderson & Mapp, 2002).
+Additionally, effective family engagement systems understand that policies and practices are mindful of diverse school-communities that are rich in language, culture, and school experiences that support the whole family.

 The Family and Community Engagement (FACE) Center is supported by the Director of Parent and Student Support Services, Dr. Tiffany Gholson.
 The FACE Center provides a variety of programming, resources, and training to support parent and family engagement.
-Mrs. Zorina Ann Brown is the Family and Community Engagement Coordinator and Ms. Liz Gusewelle, Ms. Rhonda Jones, and Ms. Jasmine Mosley round out the team.
+Mrs. Zorina Ann Brown is the Family and Community Engagement Coordinator.
+Ms. Liz Gusewelle, SEL Specialist, Ms. Rhonda Jones, Secretary, and Ms. Jasmine Mosley, Records Secretary round out the team.

-Lead Parents are identified in each school to provide direct support to parents and to assist in communication for PTO/PTA and other family and school events.
-They host the Parent Rooms of each school, which are filled with an information bulletin board, computer, and ongoing resources for schools to positively interact with families.
+Lead Parents are identified in each school to provide direct support to parents and to share communication and training at PTO/PTA meetings, monthly meetings, family and school events.
+Lead Parents host the Parent Rooms at each school.
+In these rooms, parents have an information bulletin board, computer and phone access, and ongoing resources for schools to positively interact with families.
 For more information, please contact Ann Brown by email at email@example.com.

 Ms. Dottie’s Garden